Physician Assistant Program Admissions

 Experience Hours

-All applicants are required to complete a minimum of 500 hours of direct patient care experience prior to application submission:
+UNE PA applicants should complete a minimum of one thousand (1,000) hours of direct patient care experience before application submission:

 • Hours can be completed through paid employment or volunteer work.

-• Hours completed for academic credit, e.g. internship hours to complete a bachelor’s degree is acceptable.
+• Hours completed for academic credit, e.g. internship hours to complete a bachelor’s degree are acceptable.

-• All hours must be documented within the CASPA application, specifically in the Patient Care Experiences section.
+• All hours must be documented within the CASPA application, specifically within the Patient Care Experiences section.

-• Examples of acceptable patient care experiences are available via the linked PDF: UNE Patient Care Experiences (PDF)
+• Examples of acceptable patient care experiences are available via the linked PDF: UNE Patient Care Experiences.

 Shadowing Hours

-All applicants are required to complete at least 20 hours of Physician Assistant (PA) shadowing prior to application submission:
+All applicants are required to complete at least twenty (20) hours of Physician Assistant (PA) shadowing prior to application submission:

 • Shadowing hours must be completed with a licensed PA.